erashish41/react-vite-practice/01_react_vite/src/source.md

         zIndex: 1,
 }

-e.
-Conditional styling for Dynamic UI
+9.Conditional styling for Dynamic UI
 -  we can se Ternary Operator to add conditional stylings to our CSS
 - make seperate method to render it, name as ratingClass
     <h3>Rating: <span  className = {`rating ${ratingClass}`} >{rating}</span></h3>

-f.
 Css Modules in react: Scope and Reusable styles
 - Css modules are used for particular/specific component that is used in it file can be:- module.css import './NetflixSeries.module.css'